claaj/dev-setup/README.md

 This repo contains a my `neovim` and `tmux` config that I use for development.

-Also has the fontalias with `Iosevka Extended` and `Nerd Font Symbols`.
+Also has the fontalias with `JetBrainsMono NL` and `Nerd Font Symbols`.

 Dependencies:
 - `neovim`